Tam o' Shanter (poem): Summary

-And in an instant all was dark:

 The Devil decides to chase Tam, but the evident pride in the ability of his horse is justified as she is able to help him to "win the key-stone o' the brig".
 (The Devil, witches and warlocks cannot cross running water.)

 They only just make it though, as Nannie, first among the "hellish legion" chasing, grabs the horse's tail, which comes off.
 In fine, tongue-in-cheek moralistic mode, the poem concludes:

-Now, wha this tale o' truth shall read,

-Ilk man and mother's son, take heed: